 We may also collect information about the device you use to access our website.

 Functionality cookies - These cookies are used to recognise you when you return to our site.
 This enables us to remember your preferences.

 Withdrawing your consent and managing cookies - If you'd prefer to restrict, block or delete cookies from Littlepay or any other website, you can use your browser to do this.
 Each browser is different, so check the 'Help' menu of your particular browser to learn how to change your cookie preferences.
 If you choose to disable all cookies we cannot guarantee the performance of our website and some features may not work as expected or at all.

-You have certain rights in respect of your personal data, including the right to access, correct, and request the erasure of your personal data.
+Depending on your jurisdiction of residence, you may have certain rights in respect of your data, including the right to access, correct, and request the erasure of your data.

-If you have a complaint regarding our processing of personal data, you are entitled to contact the UK’s supervisory authority for data protection, the Information Commissioner’s Office.
+If you are a resident of the EEA and have a complaint regarding our processing of data, you are entitled to contact your supervisory authority for data protection.
 However, where possible, we would appreciate the opportunity to deal with your concerns before you approach the supervisory authority, so we ask that you please contact us in the first instance.

 If you are a resident of California in the United States, please see our California privacy notice below.